paxo-rch/python-project-efrei-1/README.md

 ### Project Chronology

-*   **2023-11-27:** Project, repository creation, initial file structure setup, implementation of the start menu and introduction sequence.
+*   Project, repository creation, initial file structure setup, implementation of the different sub-projects in terminal mode
-*   **2023-11-28:** Development of core game logic, including player count selection and team composition.
-Implemented basic challenge selection menu.
-*   **2023-11-29:** Work on the first versions of the math and logic challenges.
+*   Work on the first versions of the math and logic challenges.
 Integration of the Pere Fouras riddle challenge.
-*   **2023-11-30:** Implementation of chance challenges.
+*   Implementation of chance challenges.
 Development of the initial version of the final challenge.
-*   **2023-12-01:** Introduction of the GUI using Pygame for math and logic challenges.
+*   Introduction of the GUI using Pygame for math and logic challenges.
 Started work on enhancing the user interface.
-*   **2023-12-02:** Continued development of the GUI for chance challenges and the final challenge.
+*   Continued development of the GUI for chance challenges and the final challenge.
 Refinement of game aesthetics.
-*   **2023-12-03:** Implementation of cloud animation for transitions between game screens.
+*   Implementation of cloud animation for transitions between game screens.
+*   Development of core game logic, including player count selection and team composition.
+Implemented basic challenge selection menu.
-*   **2023-12-04:** Finalization of the GUI for all challenges.
+*   Finalization of the GUI for all challenges.
 Bug fixes and improvements to user interaction.
-*   **2023-12-05:** Code optimization and final touches to the user interface.
+*   Code optimization and final touches to the user interface.
-*   **2023-12-06:** Final review, writing of documentation, and project submission.
+*   Final review, writing of documentation, and project submission.

 **Decisions Made:**